NataliaKitaoka/churn-prediction/README.md

 # 2. Project Motivation
 This project is part of a selective process of Clin/Devexo data scientist position.
 The challenge was given to solve a Kaggle competion from 2020.
 The goal was to implement and visualize stats and inferences from the customer churn dataset of a telecom provider in USA.

-# 4. How To Interact With Your Project
+# 4. How To Interact With the Project
 Methodology - CRISP-DM:
     The followed steps were used to infer the answer the proposed problem of churn in the Kaggle dataset proposed by Clin/Devexo company to its selective process.